Food Waste - new kerbside collection service

 What can go in your food caddy

-There will be a service leaflet delivered with your caddies detailing what you can and can’t put in them, for example:
+There will be an information leaflet delivered with your caddies showing what can and can’t go in the caddy, items can be either raw or cooked:

 Yes please